 This is part one of a series of five articles breaking down common problems seen in SaaS.
-Check out the first post below to see if your business needs outbound to come out on top.
+Check out the first post below to see if your SaaS needs outbound to come out on top.

 Your sales team is all over the board.
 They’re scouting leads and target companies, prospecting, nurturing, and sometimes closing a deal.
 Or maybe your “team” consists of only one person doing it all on their own.